jflam/jflam.github.io/content/2021-11-30/index.md

 invented the term "growth hacking" to describe what he does.
 Brillaint.
 {% end %}

+{% block() %}
 Feature idea: add an last updated (human readable time) byline to the top of the blog.
+{% end %}

+{% block() %}
 Andrew Chen has a [blog](https://andrewchen.com/) of sorts, which is now called a "newsletter" these days.
 For his job as a VC, it's all about the deal flow and writing content helps to attract deal flow.
 What's cool is that he's been doing it since 2005.
 A complete list of his [essays](https://andrewchen.com/list-of-essays/).
+{% end %}

+{% block() %}
+[Shreyas Doshi](https://twitter.com/shreyas) is one of my favorite people on Twitter, and one that has earned a spot in my TweetDeck columns (I don't use algorithmic feeds for my own sanity).
+He recently started writing in public about his idea about different types of people in organizations, which led to this excellent summary by Sam Higham:

+{{ twitter(id="1465681344709775363")}}

+If I'm honest with myself, I've been in every one of these roles over my career.
+The other important observation is that a team needs a mix of these people too!
+{% end %}